pinecoders/pinecoders.github.io/resources/README.md

 [Instabot](https://instabot42.github.io/): An open source execution engine that relays orders received from HTTP requests to Bitfinex, Deribit and Coinbase Pro, with support for Bitmex and Binance planned.

-[TradingView.com alerts to MT4](https://www.tradingconnector.com/) receives TV alerts and converts them into instant orders on MT4 in forex, indices and commodities markets.
+[TradingView alerts to MT4](https://www.tradingconnector.com/) receives TV alerts and converts them into instant orders on MT4 in forex, indices and commodities markets.

 ## Text Editor Highlighters for Pine